redmeetsblue/online-political-fundraising/README.md

 You can use social media to piggyback on famous hashtags.
 For example many Democratic candidates use the hashtag #p2 and conservative candidates #tcot.
 These are short abbreviations for “progressive” and “true conservatives on twitter” - but using these tags in conjunction with your post, could lead to exposure to a targeted group of people.

-We recommend you post to social media, at least once per day, at a time when many other people are using social media, between 10am-3pm.
+We recommend you post to social media, at least once per day, at a time when many other people are using social media, generally between 10am-3pm. https://followerwonk.com provides an online tool, to help you determine when the best time to tweet is.

 Remember these tips: